 His multifaceted art-work over more than 30 years is hard to define in simple words, but there is a common denominator in his long carrer path: the passion and emotion of his genuine creations.
 The link that unifies us to the timeless, the beauty of what seems unimportant, linked to the ancestral aesthetic of the Wabi-Sabi.
 All these things motivate Paco Escoriza to continue investigating in his particular way of showing realities, sometimes wrapped by oneiric atmospheres and personal experiences.

 He faces his projects and creations in the form of series, like “VINCLES” (Links), developed in the 80's.
-Or his widest series in time “OXIDS”, which has become almost an icon of his genuine vision.
+Or his widest series in time “OXIDS”, which has almost become an icon of his genuine vision.
 These series are still evolving, passing from drawing to painting, sculpture and photography.
 The artist wishes to use any visual technique to be able to pass his message.
 His most recent series “TRANSITADOS” (Travelled), “LANDSKIN” and “Ways of Silence”, are a good example of this evolution and vision.

 Recently, Photography and creative photomontages are the visual tools that fullfil the need of self-improvement from Paco Escoriza .
 With the series “FACELONA”, he pretends to pay tribute to the city that has seen him grow as a person and as an artist, since the 60's.
-A city with a girl’s name that never stopped surprising him as a kid, when he lived in the "Eixample Dreta".
-A district full of modernism, romanticism, where the fingertip of its architecture, specially Gaudi’s one, is always present in the work organization of Paco Escoriza.
+A city with a girl’s name that has never stopped surprising him as a kid, when he lived in the "Eixample Dreta".
+A district full of modernism, romanticism, where the fingertip of its architecture, especially Gaudi’s one, is always present in the work organization of Paco Escoriza.

-He studied communication at the Buenos Aires University, and graphic design at the Panamerican Art School and at the Roskilde University in Denmark.
+He studied communication at the Buenos Aires University, graphic design at the Panamerican Art School and at the Roskilde University in Denmark.

 During the last 20 years, Marcelo has worked in Copenhagen and Barcelona in the confluences between graphic design and art.
 He has published a book called “The secret book of secret places, Copenhagen” and he has participated in several exhibitions.
 The photographic collages of Barcelona are part of a line of work in which the artist is working called “City patterns & strange loops” about cities and mirrors.

-Lerer is looking for cities and mirrors, and in his research, there is Barcelona, a city that fascinates him.
+Lerer is looking for cities and mirrors, and in his research, there is Barcelona: a city that fascinates him.